aksulightning/AllTheModels/README.md

   → [Submit a pull request](https://github.com/aksulightning/AllTheModels/pulls)

-Your creativity shapes this project — thank you for helping make *AllTheModels* better for everyone!
+Your creativity shapes this project — thank you for helping make *All The Models* better for everyone!

 ## Links
 - 🧾 [AllTheSkins GitHub Repository](https://github.com/1TheCrazy/AllTheSkins)